pitsianis/AdaptiveHierarchicalRegularBinning.jl/README.md

 In the base case, given a set of $n$ point particles, or feature vectors, in a $d$-dimensional metric space, AHRB constructs a tree hierarchy that sorts the particles into nested bin nodes, up to a cut-off level $\ell_{c}$.
 The bin nodes at each level correspond to non-overlapping
 $d$-dimensional cubes of the same size, each bin containing at least one particle, each non-leaf bin containing more than $p_c$ particles.
 The choice of the geometric shape and partition parameters
-$\ell_{c}$ and $p_{c}$ serve the purpose of facilitating downstream tasks that involve accurate multi-resolution analysis of particle-particle relationships.
+$\ell_{c}$ and $p_{c}$ serves the purpose of facilitating downstream tasks that involve accurate multi-resolution analysis of particle-particle relationships.
 AHRB offers additional functionalities, especially for near-neighbor extraction or far-neighbor filtering at various spatial scales.
 When the feature dimension is low or modest, AHRB is competitive in time and space complexities with other Julia packages for recursive binning of particles into nested cubes.
 Distinctively, AHRB is capable of accommodating higher-dimensional data sets, without suffering from high-order or exponential growth in memory usage with the increase in dimension.